ppkantorski/Ultrahand-Overlay/examples/README.md

-# Ultrahand Overlay - Examples
+# Uberhand Overlay - Examples

-This repository contains a collection of useful examples that demonstrate the capabilities and usage of Ultrahand Overlay.
+This repository contains a collection of useful examples that demonstrate the capabilities and usage of Uberhand Overlay.

-Ultrahand Overlay is a powerful tool that allows you to customize and enhance your device's overlays in order to optimize performance, improve functionality, and personalize your experience.
+Uberhand Overlay is a powerful tool that allows you to customize and enhance your device's overlays in order to optimize performance, improve functionality, and personalize your experience.

 ## Examples